-The 1:10 year storm is to be conveyed within the curb & gutter and cross culverts of the Halifax Regional Municipality street system unless otherwise approved by the Engineer and Halifax Regional Municipality.
+The 1:10 year storm is to be conveyed within the curb & gutter and cross culverts of the Municipality street system unless otherwise approved by the Engineer and the Municipality.

 5.5.3.2 Major Storms

 For curb & gutter applications, storm drainage design shall provide that the depth and spread of flow in a 1:10 year storm shall be contained within the right-ofway.